pirsch-analytics/pirsch/README.md

 [![GoDoc](https://godoc.org/github.com/emvi/pirsch?status.svg)](https://godoc.org/github.com/emvi/pirsch)
 [![Go Report Card](https://goreportcard.com/badge/github.com/emvi/pirsch)](https://goreportcard.com/report/github.com/emvi/pirsch)

 **State of the project**: we are currently testing how precise Pirsch is by comparing it to other solutions.
+There are also things that are incomplete:

+* add "real time" statistics to analyzer
+* add language statistics to analyzer
+* add time of day statistics to analyzer
+* Analyzer documentation

 Pirsch is a server side, no-cookie, drop-in and privacy focused tracking solution for Go.
 Integrated into a Go application it enables you to track HTTP traffic without invading the privacy of your visitors.
 The visualization of the data must be implemented by yourself.
 We might add a UI for Pirsch in the future.